 Common Types of Dangerous Products

 Any product has the potential to become a dangerous product.
-In some cases, the product is just dangerous altogether and may be the subject of a recall.
-In other instances, a batch of products are all faulty due to a faulty part.
+In some cases, the product is just dangerous altogether and maybe the subject of a recall.
+In other instances, a batch of products is all faulty due to a faulty part.
 This occurs sometimes with vehicles where a particular line in a factory installs a faulty part on a particular number of vehicles.
 Toys, cars, medicines, appliances, and other products have all been the subject of product liability suits in the past.
 Medical products, clothing, playground equipment, baby and nursery products are other types of products that have resulted in claims.

-In order to have a claim, you must prove that you used the product the way it was designed to be used, and the you did not alter the product from its original design.
+In order to have a claim, you must prove that you used the product the way it was designed to be used, and you did not alter the product from its original design.
 The product must have caused you harm, and the harm must be significant enough to warrant the award of damages.